LASTEST UPDATE ▪️ COMPETITION INFORMATION

 1. Eligibility

 Students from all countries and schools can participate.
-There are two levels of the competition, one for high school students from 15 to 18 years old and the Junior Prize, focused on middle school students 14 years old and younger.
+The competition has two levels: one for high school students 18 years old and younger and the Junior Prize, focused on middle school students 14 years old and younger.

 2. Subject categories